A smooth road to bumpy horizons: shaping black holes with non-linear sigma models, from supergravity to higher dimensions: Higher dimensional black holes and black strings

 with $I,J=1,...,p$.
 The scalar equations of motion are solved by linear functions along each of the flat directions, namely

 where no sum in $I$ is intended.
 The Einstein equations read

 where, as in the previous sections, the dots stand for the terms that were already present in \eqref{eq:Einstein.higher.dimensions}.
-Notice that we ommitted the $(\zeta\zeta)$ and $(\bar\zeta\bar\zeta)$ equations, as they remain unchanged.
-These equations can be separated as before, leading to the inhomogeneour Liouville equations \eqref{eq:many.Liouville} for the functions $P_i(\zeta_i,\bar \zeta_i)$, and the standard higher dimensional blackening factor \eqref{eq:blackeining.higher.dimensions}, as long as the coefficients $c_{(I)}$ are fixed to
+Notice that we omitted the $(\zeta\zeta)$ and $(\bar\zeta\bar\zeta)$ equations, as they remain unchanged.
+These equations can be separated as before, leading to the inhomogeneous Liouville equations \eqref{eq:many.Liouville} for the functions $P_i(\zeta_i,\bar \zeta_i)$, and the standard higher dimensional blackening factor \eqref{eq:blackeining.higher.dimensions}, as long as the coefficients $c_{(I)}$ are fixed to

 and of course, as before, the scalars in the curved part of target space must be arbitrary holomorphic functions of the respective projective coordinates, namely $\Psi_i=\Psi_i(\zeta_i)$.
 Notice that if we require the new scalars $\psi_I$ to be non-ghosts we must have $\gamma\leq 0$.
 When $\gamma$ vanishes, the scalars vanish and we recover the results of the previous section.